betogm/pyman/README.md

 -   **Folders and Requests**: Are converted into nested directories and `.yaml` files.
 -   **Environments**: Variables from the Postman environment are saved in the `.environment-variables` file.
 -   **Scripts (Pre-request & Test)**: The importer attempts a basic conversion of simple Javascript code (like `pm.environment.set` and `console.log`) to Python.
 For more complex scripts, the original JS code is commented out in the corresponding `.py` script file with a `TODO` notice, requiring manual conversion.

+---

+## Authors

+-   Huberto Gastal Mayer
+-   Google Gemini, for the help and time saved, thank you!